openstack/keystoneauth/doc/source/using-sessions.rst

 Introduction
 ============

-The :py:class:`keystoneauth.session.Session` class was introduced into keystoneauth as an attempt to bring a unified interface to the various OpenStack clients that share common authentication and request parameters between a variety of services.
+The :py:class:`keystoneauth1.session.Session` class was introduced into keystoneauth1 as an attempt to bring a unified interface to the various OpenStack clients that share common authentication and request parameters between a variety of services.